It's Just A Rotten Egg!

 Anna's mother thought she could see the beginning of a crack too.

 I put two pairs of glasses on and still couldn't see a crack.
 I told her that the egg was probably just blowing up from being so rotten.

-That night as I checked on things before going to bed I thought that there appeared to be a "pointy" spot on the egg but dismissed it and forgot out it.
+That night as I checked on things before going to bed.
+I thought that there appeared to be a "pointy" spot on the egg but dismissed it and forgot about it.

 On Wednesday, Sept 14, Heather climbed the ladder and found that there are THREE live baby birds in the nest!
 Now we're waiting to see--- will they ALL fly?!